 WHO ARE EPIC?

-CUSTOMERS TRANSFERRING FROM BROMFORD HOUSING
+FOR CUSTOMERS JOINING US FROM BROMFORD HOUSING

 We do not offer the option of payment by direct debit for several reasons, the most important being to protect our customers.
 If the funds are not available when a standing order payment is due then the bank concerned will not make the payment, and generally will not charge for this action.
 With a direct debit the bank would still take this payment.